LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts.md

    return 0;
 }

-When the above code is compiled and executed, it produces the following result −

-Parent class area :
-Parent class area :

 The reason for the incorrect output is that the call of the function area() is being set once by the compiler as the version defined in the base class.
 This is called static resolution of the function call, or static linkage - the function call is fixed before the program is executed.
 This is also sometimes called early binding because the area() function is set during the compilation of the program.